 Why does this matter for women going through perimenopause and menopause?

 Women are at a higher risk of developing diabetes during the menopausal transition.
 There are several hormone-driven factors that contribute to this, including metabolic shifts, increased central adipose tissue, and (importantly) increased insulin resistance.

 Insulin resistance is a key feature of diabetes, but it is also an important risk factor in Alzheimer’s and dementia.
-This means that—if you’re following along from the earlier section—the younger you go through menopause and begin to impact your insulin levels, the higher your dementia risk may be.
+This means that the younger are when you go through menopause, the greater the impact to your insulin levels could be, and the higher your dementia risk may be.

 What can women do?

-The most important thing women in their 40s and 50s can do is to keep their blood sugar and insulin response under control.
-Thankfully, there are multiple proven strategies that can help accomplish this goal:
+One impactful thing women in their 40s' and 50's can do is to keep their blood sugar and insulin response under control.
+Thankfully, there are scientifically proven strategies that can help accomplish this goal: